OWASP/www-event-2021-training/pages/register.md

 permalink: /register/

 ---
 The virtual training classes are 8 hour courses offered in 4-hour blocks over two days.
-The trainings will begin at 12:00pm Eastern Time (USA)/6:00pm Central European Time.

 OWASP Members save $50 off the cost of a training course.
 Email events@owasp.com for your member discount code.
 If you are not an OWASP Member, please consider joining [here](https://owasp.org/membership/).